 Colorado is now known for its relaxed marijuana laws but there is so much more to Denver than people realize.
 The city motto is “Keep Denver Beautiful” and, from what I could see, they’re doing a fabulous job of it.

 In recent years, there has been a major clean-up and beautification effort downtown.
 The recently renovated Union Station, built in 1894, sits beside one of the most immaculate and modern sets of railroad tracks I’ve ever seen.

 Click on the images to view FULL size.

-The restaurant was right next to my hotel, the Grand Hyatt, which is conveniently located in the center of downtown and is a lovely place to stay.
+I stayed at, the Grand Hyatt, which is conveniently located in the center of downtown and is a lovely place to stay.

 I hope the pianos of Denver’s 16th Street Mall stay put.
 Who knows?
 Maybe the next Ray Charles or Van Cliburn will be inspired plunking the ivories on the street as a parade of happy people passes by.